samsquire/esoteric-knowledge/README.md

 Communication of our spirits occur between every point in space.
 Each point is an individual.
 A point is comprised of words and has a set of attractors and repulsors.

+Your spirit has to align its points so that you are separable from any other formation of points.
+(See possession)

 # Ranking and ordering of words

 * Reading the same word or name from different direction tells you a different thing about that entity.